ringcentral/engage-voice-api-docs/docs/workforce/call-streaming/index.md

 **Call Streaming** runs alongside [Call Recording](./../call-recording).
 It streams real-time stereo audio to your WebSocket Secure(WSS) server, which can then be used for services like Speech Analysis etc.

-!!!important
-    Call Streaming requires a WSS server built and run by you.
-The server is used to receive audio streams for further processes.
+**Call Streaming** requires a WSS server built and hosted by you.
+The server is to receive audio streams for further processing.
 A [basic sample](#sample-code) is provided below.

 ## Workflow Overview